Honors & Awards

 In 2014, Stille caught 16 passes for 538 yards, an average of nearly 34 yards per reception with 10 of the catches ending in touchdowns.
 He also had 63 tackles, including 19 tackles for loss and 10 sacks, while connecting on all four of his field goal attempts.
 His effort helped Ashland-Greenwood to a 12-1 record and a runner-up finish in the Class C-1 playoffs.
 Stille earned first-team Class C-1 all-state honors as a tight end from the Omaha World-Herald and was an honorable-mention all-state choice by the Lincoln Journal Star.

 Stille made his first big impact as a sophomore, helping the Bluejays to an 11-2 record and a trip to the state championship game.
 He had 41 tackles and four interceptions, while adding 10 receptions for 199 yards and three touchdowns.
 He also made 7-of-12 field goals.
 Stille was on the varsity as a freshman, helping the school to a 7-3 record and state playoff appearance.

 Stille was a wrestling standout for the Bluejays, posting a 44-0 record at 285 pounds in 2016 to win his second straight Class B state title.
 He had a 34-0 record and won the Class B title at 220 pounds in 2015, after posting a 35-5 record and finishing third in the state at 182 pounds in 2014.
 Stille also earned academic all-state honors five times.
 He was ranked among the top three players in Nebraska, and was listed as the No. 33 strongside defensive end in the country by 247Sports.
 Stille only visited Nebraska, but had offers from Army, Iowa, Iowa State, Ohio, Vanderbilt and Wyoming.

 Ben was born on Nov.
 12, 1997, and is the son of Kevin and Karen Stille.
 He is majoring in nutrition and health sciences, and has been named to the Nebraska Scholar-Athlete Honor Roll two times.
-He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2017 and 2018.
+He is a three-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
 Stille has volunteered his time with the FCA, Husker Heroes, TeamMates, the Nebraska Football Road Race, Souper Bowl of Caring and hospital outreach visits.